 Our Workers’ Compensation Attorneys Can Help You

-Additionally, at the Law Office of Rosengren, Kohlmeyer & Hagen Law Office, our Mankato workers’ compensation attorneys have worked for plaintiffs and defendants, which means we understand the system inside and out.
-Don’t leave your financial future in the hands of an insurance adjustor; contact us today to ensure that you receive the compensation you are entitled to.
+Additionally, at Rosengren, Kohlmeyer & Hagen Law Office, our Mankato workers’ compensation attorneys have worked for plaintiffs and defendants, which means we understand the system inside and out.
+Don’t leave your financial future in the hands of an inexperienced attorney; contact us today to ensure that you receive the compensation you are entitled to.

 Meet Your Mankato Work Comp Lawyers

 I contacted Tom Hagen for a DWI charge, I was extremely impressed with Mr. Hagen, he knows his stuff, he's patient and made sure that I understood what was going on.
 He set me up with an amazing plea agreement and helped me out more than I was expecting.
 If you are looking for a good lawyer, I would highly recommend looking into this office.Alexis U, DWI Client

 This law office was very helpful and informative on helping me complete a settlement with my previous employer.
 Every time I called or emailed I was responded very promptly that same day.
 I also never felt pushed aside or that my case didn't matter, considering my case was small in comparison.
 I was highly recommended to them and will be giving the same recommendations.Jessica Sambrano, Client

 What should I do if I get hurt on the job?

 Tell your employer as soon as possible provided it is medically feasible to do so.
 If you cannot tell your supervisor or boss immediately because you need to seek emergency medical treatment first, then make sure you tell him or her at your next earliest opportunity.
 Your employer should then fill out a document which is called a First Report of Injury or “FROI” to file with the state.
 It’s very important to file the FROI as soon as possible as it can make it more difficult to receive compensation if you don’t file this document.